PKBeam/Edda/README.md

 - Open existing Ragnarock maps
   - Play the entire map with notes and audio

-Edda is written in C# for the Windows 10 operating system.
+Edda is written in C# for Windows 10.

 ## Why make a new map editor?